DoraSz/anomalyDetectionVis/readme.md

 This simple python class visualizes an anomaly detection model for data streams with [matplotlib animations](https://matplotlib.org/3.1.1/api/animation_api.html).

-The machine learning model (called _rIFTM_, a more robust version of [this](https://www.researchgate.net/publication/327484223_IFTM_-_Unsupervised_Anomaly_Detection_for_Virtualized_Network_Function_Services) approach) learns to predict the normal operation mode of a monitored cloud service from solely normal data by using an LSTM neural network and applies dynamic thresholding (we apply a combination of cumulative aggregation functions) on the history of previous reconstruction errors.
+The machine learning model (called _rIFTM_, a more robust version of [this](https://www.researchgate.net/publication/327484223_IFTM_-_Unsupervised_Anomaly_Detection_for_Virtualized_Network_Function_Services) approach) learns to predict the normal operation mode of a monitored cloud service from solely normal data by using an LSTM neural network and applies dynamic thresholding (using a combination of cumulative aggregation functions) on the history of previous reconstruction errors.

-The reconstruction error is given by the difference (we computed the [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)) between the neural network's prediction for time step t and the actual preserved value at the given time step.
+The reconstruction error is given by the difference (computed with the [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)) between the neural network's prediction for time step t and the actual observed value at the given time step.

 ## Examples